 This option lets you set the time for the system to turn on automatically.
-For example, if you are expecting to receive a modem transmission at a time when you are away or asleep, you can set this option to the time of the transmission.
-This option does not automatically turn the system off.
+For example, if you are expecting to receive a modem transmission at a time you are away or asleep, you can set this option to the time of the transmission.
+This option does not automatically turn off the system.
 This feature operates in either Resume or boot mode.